Crypto713/Crypto713/README.md

  Here are a few things about me:

-- 🔭 I’m currently working on MXG, BRSTx, and USDx.
-I share a philosophy that I read about in an aritcle, but can't find the article so am unable to quote it.
+- 🔭 I’m currently working on a variety of prjects.
+Here is a philosophy that I read about in an aritcle, but can't find the article so am unable to quote it.
 The Philosopy is "Build for Interoperability".
 I will overlay another Philosophy on top of that and it goes by the acronym CANI, which means "Constant and Neverending Improvement.